 The Facility « Investing for Employment » (IFE) is an investment mechanism for employment, providing competitive grants to co-finance public or private projects in its eight partner countries in Africa, including Ghana.

-IFE is part of the Special Initiative on Training and Job Creation of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+IFE is part of the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Operating under the brand Invest for Jobs, the Special Initiative aims to create good jobs and apprenticeships and to improve working conditions in its partner countries in Africa: Côte d'Ivoire, Egypt (in preparation), Ethiopia, Morocco, Rwanda, Senegal, Tunisia and Ghana.

 IFE ambition is to promote the Ghanaian labour market by providing financial and technical support to project leaders in order to boost the economy, generate long-term jobs and encourage continuous training.

 The first call for proposals in Ghana will be launched on 1 April 2021 at 5 pm CET, seeking applications for four types of projects: